kristen-lee-120/wokingwithdata/README.md

 If we were to change the missingness from NMAR to MAR, where some other column in the dataset could explain the missingness of the `review` column, the additional data that we could possibly obtain would be information about user behavior or recipe characteristics.
 For example, there could be a column containing data on the difficulty level of the recipe.
 If a recipe is hard, maybe the person never even finished their attempt to finish the review.
 Another column of additional data we could possibly obtain is a column that evaluates the ingredients needed in the recipe.
 Some ingredients could be hard to find and some could be very expensive, which can affect whether or not a review is left.
 Other indicative data would be view count of a recipe.
 If a recipe is never viewed, it can not have a review.

 ### Missingness Dependency
-For both tests, our chosen **test statistic** was the **difference of means** between the two groups (group 1: rows with missing average rating, group 2: rows).
+For both tests, our chosen **test statistic** was the **difference of means** between the two groups (group 1: rows with missing average rating, group 2: rows with average rating).
 We used **permutation testing** through 500 iterations and operated under a **significance level of 0.01**.
 In our algorithm, we would shuffle the `avg_ratings` to mix up the groups between those that had an average rating and those with the lack thereof.

 Some pre-processing before testing for missingness was removing the rows with `minutes` outliers because we felt like the outliers did not accurately represent true cook times.
 Additionally, because we are looking at columns that are intrinsic to the recipe, and not interactions with the recipe (`protien_pvd` and `calories`), we decided to keep only the first occurance of every recipe in the DataFrame, removing rows corresponding to additional reviews.
 We proceed to use this cleaned DataFrame for the rest of our tests and models.